zenandjuice/ultra-training/README.md

 course.awk generates the course copy feed file.
 Change headers and rows accordingly. membership.awk generates the course membership (instructor based on username) node.awk generates a Hierarchy feed file.
 I add all Ultra courses to an "Ultra" node, for Ultra specific tools access.

+Run Ultra.sh, and when completed, it puts a copy of the username file in processed_files.